aws-samples/aws-lex-v2-cfn-cr/README.md

   CloudFormation again.
 You can also use the Lex export functionality to an get an existing working bot version and restore it into the current `DRAFT` using the Lex import functionality
-- A default fallback intent will be automatically created per locale when you initially deploy the bot.
-This default fallback intent cannot be modified with this Custom Resource
 - Lex Bot Resource Policies are not implemented

 ## Development